ybs294000/SalaryScope/docs/SRS.md

 ### 1.1 Purpose

-This Software Requirements Specification defines the functional and non-functional requirements for SalaryScope v1.1.0 — a machine learning-powered salary prediction web application.
+This Software Requirements Specification defines the functional and non-functional requirements for SalaryScope v1.3.0 — a machine learning-powered salary prediction web application.
 It serves as the authoritative reference for the features implemented, the constraints applied, and the behaviour expected from each system component.

 ### 1.2 Scope

 SalaryScope is a browser-based application that predicts annual salaries using two independently trained machine learning models.
-It accepts user input via three modes (manual form, PDF resume upload, bulk file upload), provides supporting financial context tools, allows dataset and model performance exploration, supports a user account system backed by Firebase, and exposes an extensible Model Hub for deploying additional trained models without modifying application code.
+It accepts user input via three modes (manual form, PDF resume upload, bulk file upload), provides supporting financial context tools, includes a dedicated HR & Employer Tools tab for compensation planning workflows, allows dataset and model performance exploration, supports a user account system backed by Firebase, and exposes an extensible Model Hub for deploying additional trained models without modifying application code.

 The system is deployed on Streamlit Cloud as two separate applications — a full version including NLP-based resume analysis and a lite version without it — due to platform resource constraints.